BootBlock/PoSh-Backup/README.md

     *   Defaults to `"Zip"`.
 Currently, this is the only supported format for log file archives.
     *   **`DefaultSevenZipTempDirectory` (Global Setting):**
         *   `DefaultSevenZipTempDirectory` (string, default `""`): Optionally specify a path to a directory for 7-Zip to use for its temporary working files.
 If left empty, 7-Zip uses the system default temp directory.
 This is useful for redirecting temp file I/O to a faster drive or one with more space.
+    *   **`DefaultOnSourcePathNotFound` (Global Setting):**
+        *   A string that defines the default behaviour for all jobs if one of their source paths is not found.
+        *   `"FailJob"` (Default): The job will fail immediately.
+        *   `"WarnAndContinue"`: Logs a warning and continues with other valid paths in the job.
+        *   `"SkipJob"`: Logs a warning and gracefully skips the entire job.
+        *   This global setting is overridden by the job-level `OnSourcePathNotFound` setting.
     *   **Checksum Settings (Global Defaults):**
         *   `DefaultGenerateArchiveChecksum` (boolean, default `$false`): Set to `$true` to enable checksum generation for all jobs by default.
         *   `DefaultChecksumAlgorithm` (string, default `"SHA256"`): Specifies the default algorithm (e.g., "SHA1", "SHA256", "SHA512", "MD5").